Return To Campus Plan

 The demand for ethical, effective physicians is always high.
 If you possess the aptitude for science and the heart for helping those in need, let us help you prepare for a career in medicine.
 Realization of that dream will depend upon a high quality undergraduate experience.
-Lipscomb has a long history of preparing motivated, qualified students for successful entry into medical schools.
-Make a difference in your local community and the world by combining personal and intellectual competencies to become a contributing member of the healing profession.
+We have a long history of preparing motivated, qualified students for successful entry into medical schools.
+Make a difference in your community by combining character, social, and intellectual competencies to become a contributing member of the healing profession.

-Each year, HPAC Scholarships are awarded as need-based supplemental financial aid to a number of qualified pre-health applicants.
-The HPAC also provides merit-based Ward scholarships and Ward Research Fellowships to a few exceptional students who have been nominated and selected by faculty.
+HPAC scholarships are awarded as need-based supplemental financial aid to a number of qualified pre-health applicants.
+The HPAC also provides merit-based Ward Scholarships and Ward Research Fellowships to a few exceptional students who have been nominated and selected by faculty.
 Our aim is to provide you with all the tools and resources needed for your success as a professional school applicant.

 Our office can assist you in determining which courses you need to satisfy professional school requirements.
-Looking at the website for the professional program you're interested in is also helpful in learning more about the additional courses or requirements of the program.
+To learn about the admission requirements for particular professional schools, we recommend that you visit their websites.

-Course requirements can vary from one health professional program to another.
-Generally, these are the courses required by most medical schools:
+Although course requirements can vary from one health professional program to another, these are the courses required by most medical schools: